 - Perform various clerical and administrative functions, such as ordering and maintaining an inventory of supplies.

 Common Career Paths for Health Unit Clerk

-Health Unit Clerks often transition into Registered Nurse positions, for which compensation tends to be much higher.
-On average, Registered Nurses earn $56K per year.
+Health Unit Clerks might see a strong upturn in salary after transitioning into upper-level roles such as Registered Nurse, a seemingly popular career choice.
+People currently working in the latter position report a noticeably higher median income of $56K per year.
 A Health Unit Clerk may also move into a role as a Medical Secretary or an Administrative Assistant.

 Pay by Experience Level for Health Unit Clerk